oddluck/limnoria-plugins/README.txt

-This is a Supybot plugin implementation of UNO.
+This is a Limnoria plugin implementation of UNO.

 ==== Usage ====